kamephis/m2-base/README.md

-# m2-core
+# Kamephis base module

-Kamephis core module
+Basic functionality for all kamephis magento 2 modules.